timtebeek/break-your-testing-habits/site/docs/advanced-assertj/assertion-generator.md

 :::info

 Configuration options:
-- `packages` - Generate for all classes in specified packages
+- `packages` - Generate for all classes in specified packages.
-- `classes` - Generate for specific classes only
+- `classes` - Generate for specific classes only.
-- `targetDir` - Where to output generated files
+- `targetDir` - Where to output generated files.
-- `entryPointClassPackage` - Generate a single entry point with all `assertThat()` methods
+- `entryPointClassPackage` - Generate a single entry point with all `assertThat()` methods.
-- `excludes` - Regex patterns for fields/methods to skip
+- `excludes` - Regex patterns for fields/methods to skip.

 :::